 - If you have a server, make sure a hardware firewall sits between it and your internet connection

 - Most internet routers have firewalls built in.
-These are adequate if you do not have a server.
+These provide adequate protection if you do not operate a server.

 Wi-Fi networks replace network cables with a radio link

-- All new laptops, tablets and smartphones have wireless built in.
+- All new laptops, tablets and smartphones have wireless connectivity built in.

-- Wi-Fi connections are fast to set up and you can add new devices by selecting the network from a list and entering a password.
+- Wi-fi connections are simple to set up and you can add new devices by selecting the network from a list and entering a password.

-- Multiple Wi-Fi networks can be configured in order to offer separate connections for guests, customers and staff.
-This enables businesses to retain full control over the available bandwidth and network security.
+- Multiple wi-fi networks can be configured in order to offer separate connections for guests, customers and staff.
+This enables businesses to retain full control over the available bandwidth and maintain network security.

 There are some issues to be aware of

-- They have limited range.
+- Wi-fi networks have limited range.
 You may need to install several wireless access points to cover your business premises, especially if you have thick walls.

-- Interference can be a problem.
-It can be caused by other Wi-Fi networks, electrical equipment and a host of other items.
+- Network interference can be a problem.
+It can be caused by other nearby wi-fi networks, electrical equipment and a host of other causes.

-- They are less secure than cabled networks without the right security measures.
+- Wi-fi networks can be less secure than if you don’t implement the right security measures.
 You should always use strong access controls and encryption to prevent unauthorised connections.
 Look for hardware that supports WPA-2 encryption.

 Some businesses find a combination of wired and wireless technologies works best